manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 [{{< figure src="/images/2025-03-09-new-project-platform-problem-monitoring-sample-mail-report.png" alt="Platform Problem Monitoring Email Report" >}}](/images/2025-03-09-new-project-platform-problem-monitoring-sample-mail-report.png)

 I was able to realize this application from the ground up within a couple of hours, although my experience with the Python language and ecosystem borders on zero.
-In fact, I didn't write a single line of Python code for this project.
+In fact, I didn't write a single line of Python code for this project myself, only the AI did.

 The "three measures" helped a great amount with getting to a reliably and correctly working solution.

 As we've released this application as Open Source, the full code is available on Github: [Platform Problem Monitoring](https://github.com/dx-tooling/platform-problem-monitoring-core).

-This includes its **well-structured requirement**, which I made available to the AI through file [REQUIREMENTS.md](https://github.com/dx-tooling/platform-problem-monitoring-core/blob/main/docs/REQUIREMENTS.md).
+This includes its **well-structured requirements**, which I made available to the AI through file [REQUIREMENTS.md](https://github.com/dx-tooling/platform-problem-monitoring-core/blob/main/docs/REQUIREMENTS.md).

 As you can see, it's not a quick read — but at 371 lines, it provides the basis for the AI agent to start off towards a clearly defined end state.